Elbasan Rashani: Clermont

 On 16 July 2021, Rashani signed a two-year contract with Ligue 1 club Clermont.
 On 8 August 2021, he made his debut against Bordeaux after coming on as a substitute at 78th minute in place of Jim Allevinah and assists in his side's first goal during a 0–2 away win.
 Fourteen days after his debut, Rashani scored his first goals for Clermont in his third appearance for the club in the 3–3 away draw against Lyon in Ligue 1.
 On 4 July 2022, Rashani signed a contract extension with Clermont until 2025.

 Elche

 On 30 August 2024, Rashani moved to Spanish Segunda División side Elche.

 Melbourne City FC

 On 12 September 2025, Rashani was signed by Australian A-League side Melbourne City.
 On the 21st of October, he scored his first goal for the club, an equaliser in the champions league game against Thai club Buriram United.
 Melbourne City went on to win the game 2-1.

 International career

-From 2010 to 2015, Rashani represented Norway at youth international level, being part of the U17, U18, U19, Norway U20 and U21 teams and he with these teams played 33 matches and scored three goals.
+From 2010 to 2015, Rashani represented Norway at youth international level, being part of the U17, U18, U19, U20 and U21 teams and he with these teams played 33 matches and scored three goals.
 On 10 November 2015, he received a call-up from Kosovo for a friendly match against Albania, Rashani made his debut after coming on as a substitute at 67th minute in place of Mërgim Brahimi and scored his side's second goal during a 2–2 home draw.